chadbohannan/application-layer-network/README.md

 # Goals
 This repository is young and ambitious.
 It is useful with only Packets and Parsers defined, but the ultimate goal is to provide a cross-language set of tools useful in developing self-organizing software applications across a broad range of application domians.
-The lofty goal of this repository is to provide intercompatable libraries with few dependencies so that new projects can be prototyped quickly, even if multiple languges and code bases are need to achieve nessessary functionality.
-ELP intends to make as small a footprint in your application as possible, allowing for other technologies to replace it as your project matures and evolves.

 # Planning
 Here's the current state of intention: